kjxlau/stomata/README.md

 ## 3. Convert segmented binary mask into YOLO format and initiate YOLOv12 model training
 Run python [train_yolo_model.py](https://github.com/kjxlau/stomata/blob/main/train_yolo_model.py)
 <br> Specify the number of epochs for training and augmentation techniques to use. </br>
-We can try 300 epochs for this stomata project.
+We can try 300 epochs for this stomata project, batch size of 4.
 Augmentation includes scaling, flipping left-right, flipping up-down and rotating at various angles for training.
 <br> [Image Augmentation Docs](https://docs.roboflow.com/datasets/dataset-versions/image-augmentation) </br>
 Arrange your image and annotation files as follows: